Waxroot/D3/README.md

 Experiance requirements:

-**The game uses both discrete and continuous inputs from the player**:
--continuous inputs from movement, menu choices are descrete inputs
+- **The game uses both discrete and continuous inputs from the player**: continuous inputs from movement, menu choices are descrete inputs

-**The players goal can only be achieved indirectly**:
--Must jump on platforms and use character movement to win
+- **The players goal can only be achieved indirectly**: Must jump on platforms and use character movement to win

-**3+ physics-based gameplay scenes**:
+- **3+ physics-based gameplay scenes**:
 -Level1, Level2, and Level3 completed and all physics based

-**The 3 physics-based gameplay scenes are organized into a progression**:
--Levels are all differently layed out and each one is more difficult than the last
+- **The 3 physics-based gameplay scenes are organized into a progression**: Levels are all differently layed out and each one is more difficult than the last

-**other scenes are used to seperate and contexualize the gameplay scene**:
--Ever gameplay scene is sepration by menu scenes which can either be instructional or have player choices made
+- **other scenes are used to seperate and contexualize the gameplay scene**: Ever gameplay scene is sepration by menu scenes which can either be instructional or have player choices made

 Asset Sources: